Loaded (band): Reunion, Wasted Heart and Sick (2008–2009)

-The Taking and film (2010–2012)
+The Taking and later activities (2010–2012)

 Isaac Carpenter became Loaded's new drummer following the departure of Geoff Reading in 2009.

 In February 2010, Loaded parted ways with Century Media and began looking for a new label, having already written and demoed new material.
 The same month, both McKagan and Rouse performed at the Hootenanny For Haiti at the Showbox at the Market in Seattle with Pearl Jam guitarist Mike McCready and Fastbacks bassist Kim Warnick, as well as Truly and former Screaming Trees drummer Mark Pickerel, among others.

 While Loaded were briefly inactive, guitarist Mike Squires performed with Green Apple Quick Step on a few occasions and McKagan began writing and recording with Jane's Addiction.
 McKagan was confirmed as a permanent member of the group, in April, performing at shows in the United States and Europe.
 His tenure with the band only lasted five months, with his departure from the group announced on September 6.
 In a statement, the band commented: "We wanted to thank Duff for helping us write songs for our new record.
 We love the songs we worked on with him—and the gigs were a blast—but musically we were all headed in different directions.
 From here Duff is off to work on his own stuff so we wish him all the best".

 During his time with Jane's Addiction, McKagan stated that they were writing material for their new album, while he also stated that "Loaded will ALWAYS be something I do.
 It is more a way of life and a way to express music and have a fucking blast with those guys than anything else."
 Loaded entered the studio in August with Terry Date, who had approached the band about producing their album, and they completed it by the beginning of September.